Maternity protection law in Germany explained

 No work on Sundays or public holidays

-The employer may not employ a pregnant or breastfeeding woman on Sundays or public holidays.
-There are statutory exceptions to this rule, for example, if the woman has given her explicit consent and other requirements are met.
+• The employer may not employ a pregnant or breastfeeding woman on Sundays or public holidays.
+There are statutory exceptions to this rule, for example, if the woman has given her explicit consent and other requirements are met.3

 Time off for examinations and breastfeeding

-The employer must release a breastfeeding woman at her request during the first twelve months after childbirth for the time necessary for breastfeeding, but at least twice a day for half an hour or once a day for an hour.
+• The employer must release a breastfeeding woman at her request during the first twelve months after childbirth for the time necessary for breastfeeding, but at least twice a day for half an hour or once a day for an hour.4

 The employer must carry out a risk assessment after being notified of the pregnancy.
 In doing so, the employer is obliged to

-• organise the working conditions in such a way that health risks to a pregnant or breastfeeding woman or her child are avoided as far as possible and ‘unjustifiable risks’ are excluded.
+• Organise the working conditions so that they avoid health risks to a pregnant or breastfeeding woman and her child as much as possible and eliminate all ‘unjustifiable risks’.

 • The employer must offer the woman a meeting to discuss the risk assessment.